sathyanarendrareddybudati/product/README.md

 ## Note
-- All requests must have Authorization token in headers
+- All requests must have Authorization token in headers # optinal
 - To install all packages using `make install` or `pip install -r requirements.txt`